MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

 ---
 # Get started with WebView2 in HoloLens 2 Unity apps (Preview)

-> [!NOTE]
-> WebView2 on HoloLens 2 and the WebView Unity plugin are both in Preview and are subject to change before general availability.
+This tutorial is for developers using WebView2 in immersive HoloLens 2 Unity applications.
+WebView2 on HoloLens 2 and the WebView Unity plugin are both in Preview and are subject to change before general availability.

+WebView2 is only supported on HoloLens 2 devices running the Windows 11 update.
+For more information, see [Update HoloLens 2](/hololens/hololens-update-hololens).

+For WebView2-enabled 2D applications on HoloLens 2, see [Get started with WebView2 in WinUI 2 (UWP) apps](./winui2.md).

 In this tutorial, you: